 In a major 2013 review study where researchers examined the data from over a thousand studies, they did not find a single well-designed study looking at the health effects of the blood type diet (10).

 They concluded: "No evidence currently exists to validate the purported health benefits of blood type diets."
-Of the 4 studies identified that somewhat related to ABO blood type diets, they were all poorly designed (11, 12, 13).

 One of the studies that found a relationship between blood types and food allergies actually contradicted the blood type diet's recommendations (13).

 Bottom Line: Not a single well designed study has been conducted to either confirm or refute the benefits of the blood type diet.

 I do not doubt that many people have experienced positive results by following the diet.
 However, this does NOT mean that this was in any way related to their blood type.

 Different diets work for different people.
 Some people do well with a lot of plants and little meat (like the type A diet), while others thrive eating plenty of high-protein animal foods (like the type O diet).